geekcyclist/ApprovalTestSamples/CustomerFileSample/README.md

 ### Setup Tasks

-- Build and run all projects and tests
+- Build all projects and run tests
 - Verify that .gitignore has and entry for "&ast;.received.&ast;"
-- Add a UseReporter annotation to the test class the desired default Reporter type.
+- Add a UseReporter annotation to each test class to set the desired default Reporter type.
-- (optional) Add an annotation to the test class to set the UseApprovalSubDirectory
+- (optional) Add an annotation to each test class to set the UseApprovalSubDirectory.

 ### Initial ApprovalTest Implementation Tasks